juxor/afaq/markdown/secJ5.md

 does not mean it will survive or prosper in an authoritarian economic and social environment.

 So both theory and history suggests that isolated co-operatives will more likely adapt to capitalist realities than remain completely true to their co- operative promise.
 For most anarchists, therefore, co-operatives can reach their full potential only as part of a social movement aiming to change society.
-Only as part of a wider movement of community and workplace unionism, with mutualist banks to provide long terms financial support and commitment, can co-operatives be communalised into a network of solidarity and support that will reduce the problems of isolation and adaptation.
+Only as part of a wider movement of community and workplace unionism, with mutualist banks to provide long term financial support and commitment, can co-operatives be communalised into a network of solidarity and support that will reduce the problems of isolation and adaptation.
 Hence Bakunin:

 > _"We want co-operation too . . .
-But at the same time, we know that it prosper, developing itself fully and freely, embracing all human industry, only when it is based on equality, when all capital and every instrument of labour, including the soil, belong to the people by right of collective property . . .
+But at the same time, we know that it prospers, developing itself fully and freely, embracing all human industry, only when it is based on equality, when all capital and every instrument of labour, including the soil, belong to the people by right of collective property . . .
 Once this is acknowledged we hardly oppose the creation of co-